Dobrovíz

 Dobrovíz is a municipality and village in Prague-West District in the Central Bohemian Region of the Czech Republic.
 It has about 600 inhabitants.
-The village has well preserved folk architecture and is protected by law as a village monument reservation.
+The village has well preserved folk architecture and is protected as a village monument reservation.

+Etymology

+The name is derived from the personal name Dobrovid, meaning "Dobrovid's (court)".

 Geography

 Dobrovíz is located about 8 km west of Prague.
 It lies in a flat agricultural landscape of the Prague Plateau.

 History

 The first written mention of Dobrovíz is from 1238, when the village was donated to the Zderaz Monastery in what is today Prague-New Town.
 For a short time, there was a fortress, but it was probably destroyed during the Hussite Wars.
 From 1447 to 1621, Dobrovíz was owned by the Kolowrat family as a part of the Buštěhrad estate.
 During the Thirty Years' War, the village was badly damaged.
 In 1645, Dobrovíz was returned to the Christian church, then it was acquired by the Jesuits, who owned it until 1773.